-New Year’s resolutions are upon us.
-There is a lot of helpful advice out there on how to set resolutions.
-But keeping them can be the hard part.
+Figuring out how to keep resolutions can sometimes be as hard or even harder than the New Year’s resolutions we set ourselves.
 Change isn’t always easy and straightforward.
 Some stuff I learned about neuroscience seems to explain that.
-So I will share one of my key New Year’s resolutions with you and show you how I am putting it into action according to the 4 neuroscience pillars that help with making change.
+So I will share one of my key New Year’s resolutions with you and show you how I am putting it into action according to four pillars of neuroscience that help with making change.

 By doing this, I am putting myself ‘out there’, stepping off the cliff with the intention of flying and swimming in my sea of dreams.
 (I purchased The Leap of Faith picture from Charlotte Reed of May the Thoughts Be with You.
 She does fantastic work!)